B3ND1X/F.R.I.D.A.Y./README.md

 </p>

 ## F.R.I.D.A.Y - Functional Responsive Intelligent Digital Assistant for You ##

 The F.R.I.D.A.Y. repository is an open-source project that provides a Functional Responsive Intelligent Digital Assistant for You.
 It is designed to serve as a personal assistant, integrating various APIs to make your linux box smarter with the power of ai, automation and voice interaction.

+Functional Responsive Intelligent Digital Assistant for You A hybrid AI-powered assistant for Linux with privacy, speed, and real utility.

+⸻

+What is F.R.I.D.A.Y.?

+F.R.I.D.A.Y. is a personal AI assistant for Linux built from the ground up to be privacy-first, modular, and capable of running on low-power devices like old PCs and Raspberry Pi.
+It’s designed to bridge the gap between cloud-based language models and real-world, local system control.

+Built in just 2 weeks as a passion project, F.R.I.D.A.Y. combines voice interaction, real-time system automation, and intelligent command execution — without sacrificing your control or privacy.

+⸻

+Key Features
+	•	Voice Commands
+Natural language voice interaction using microphone input and audio feedback.
+	•	Groq-powered NLP
+Fast, cost-free cloud inference using Groq for language understanding and intent parsing.
+	•	Windsurf AI (local)
+Local code generation and execution using Windsurf, enabling system control, shell commands, and file manipulation.
+	•	Modular Architecture
+Decoupled cloud + local processing — cloud LLMs handle language, while local scripts handle real-time execution and device control.
+	•	Google Integration
+Send emails, read your calendar, and access user-specific data securely.
+	•	YouTube Music & Smart Home Control
+Manage media and connected devices directly through voice.
+	•	Low-resource Compatible
+Works on older machines — no GPU or local LLM needed.
+Can run on Raspberry Pi and similar devices.
+	•	Privacy-First
+Only language parsing touches the cloud.
+All execution and sensitive data handling remains local.

+⸻

+Why It’s Different

+Unlike typical AI assistants tied to Big Tech, F.R.I.D.A.Y. gives you real ownership, customization, and offline power.
+It’s designed for hackers, makers, and privacy advocates who want a voice assistant that actually works — without spying on them or eating system resources.

+⸻

+Planned/Optional Add-ons
+	•	Offline fallback mode (minimal keyword + STT)
+	•	GUI configuration panel
+	•	Home Assistant or MQTT integration
+	•	Custom trigger phrases and wakeword engine

+⸻

 🚀 Installation